Keiko Sonoi: Early life

 Keiko Sonoi was born Tomi Hakamada (袴田トミ, Hakamada Tomi) on 6 August 1913 in Matsuo, a village in Iwate Prefecture.
 She was the first-born daughter of Seikichi Hakamada (袴田清吉) and his wife Kame (カメ), who both ran a business that made and sold sweets.

 Keiko Sonoi with her uncle Tasuke's family in 1931.

 She moved to Morioka to stay with her uncle Tasuke (多助)'s family, (Note: The uncle was also a purveyor of sweets.) in order to attend the "upper elementary school" there.
-(Note: Namely, the "Upper Course" at the 's Attached Elementary School.
+(Note: Namely, the "Upper Course" (kōtō-ka|kōtō-ka) at the Iwate Women's Normal School's Attached Elementary School.
 In pre-war Japan, there was a six-year "Lower Course" followed by a two-year "Upper Course".
 So this was effectively middle school.)

 Later, she and her uncle moved to Otaru, where she attended Otaru Higher Girls' School.

 Her real name was "Tomi", as officially registered in her koseki (family register).
 But during childhood, this name provoked the taunting of other children, who chanted the line iyasa, Otomi (いやさ、お富) from the kabuki play Yowa Nasake Ukina no Yokogushi|Yowa Nasake Ukina no Yokogushi.
 She therefore decided to re-christen herself Hideko (英子), by which she was exclusively known as during her time in the Takarazuka Revue.
 She later called herself Masayo (真代), and her last letter, written four days before her death, was signed with that name.
-She allegedly chose these aliases from being immersed in onomancy, a type of fortune-telling based on the name.
+She allegedly chose these aliases from being immersed in onomancy (onamancy in Japan|seimei handan), a type of fortune-telling based on the name.